 (5) At any meeting of a board —

-(a) 3 directors constitute a quorum; and
+(a) a number of directors equal to at least half the number of directors in office constitutes a quorum; and

 (b) in the case of an equality of votes the person presiding has a casting vote in addition to a deliberative vote.

+[Clause 6 amended by No. 25 of 2013 s.
+36.]

 7. Telephone and video meetings

 Despite anything in this Schedule, a communication between directors constituting a quorum under clause 6(5)(a) by telephone or audiovisual means is a valid meeting of directors, but only if each participating director is capable of communicating with every other participating director instantaneously at all times during the proceedings.